Entertainment & Special Event Insurance — Kelly Insurance Group

 ALCOHOL SERVICE TYPE & VOLUME

-Whether alcohol is sold, served, or provided — and by whom — significantly affects premium.
-Events with cash bar service, VIP bottle service, multiple vendor alcohol sales, or festival-style wristband drinking programs each carry distinct liquor liability profiles that underwriters evaluate separately.
+Whether alcohol is sold, served, or provided — and by whom — meaningfully affects the program.
+Cash-bar service, VIP bottle service, multiple vendor sales, and festival wristband programs each carry distinct liquor liability profiles that underwriters review separately.

 04